- Low $6 monthly account fee

 - Information on authorized users.
 You’ll want to indicate which users can have full access to your account and which have limited access.
 You can also assign rules about what actions each person can take on the account.

-Other financial products for businesses
+Other financial products for small businesses

 Aside from a business bank account, your business may also benefit from other forms of financing.
 These include the following: